cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 victories I just count the victories of each implementation, so raising an exception is a failure, but when measuring the total time, if any of the implementations failed on that benchmark then its time is not computed in the total time of any implemetation.

-Thesee are the results of the three MRI implementations:
+These are the results of the three MRI implementations:

 <div id="table-ruby-mri-benchmark-placeholder"></div>